 The purpose of this article is to provide a starting point to aid in the successful deployment of the TeisraFORTÉ DAN with Shure MXA310 and/or MXA910 microphone arrays.
 Specific understanding of the Shure MXA products is best gleaned from documentation and training provided by Shure.
 Links to these resources can be found later in this article.

 The TesiraFORTÉ DAN product family uses the same TesiraFORTÉ base platform we know and love and adds Dante audio networking.
-This offers streamlined pairing with Shure MXA and MXW products specifically as well as other Dante products.
+This offers streamlined interoperability with Shure MXA and MXW products as well as Dante products from other manufacturers.
 Each TesiraFORTÉ DAN is capable of 32 channels in and 32 channels out via the Dante network port.
 If you are working with an AEC capable TesiraFORTÉ DAN, then you now have up to 12 channels of AEC processing available for Dante microphone sources.
 This means that a single TesiraFORTÉ DAN can provide AEC processing for up to (3) MXA310 (4 channels each) or a single MXA910 (8 channels each).
 We'll borrow some imagery from our System Design Guides to help illustrate these examples:

 When designing a system file in Tesira software, there are now custom MXA310 and MXA910 blocks located under the "SHURE Mic" option.
 This can be found in the "Network I/O Blocks" segment under I/O Blocks within the Object Bar.
 Once selected, you'll be prompted to choose the desired Microphone Model and Channel Count.
 The channel or lobe count will need to match the number of lobes expected from the source microphone array.
 It has been observed that using four individual lobe outputs with Biamp per channel AEC processing performs better than the mixed output option.
 However, each room and system is unique, so please select the appropriate initialization state.